vincenzocoia/vincenzocoia.com/content/authors/vincenzo/_index.md

 - Example2
 ---

 Hi!

 I'm a data scientist at the University of British Columbia, Vancouver.
 My primary focus is the development and delivery of the Master of Data Science program.

-My hobbies include outdoor recreation such as hiking, birding, skiing, fishing, canoeing, and others.
+My hobbies include outdoor recreation :evergreen_tree: such as hiking :mans_shoe:, birding :bird:, skiing :ski:, fishing :fishing_pole_and_fish:, canoeing :rowboat:, and others.

-Preferred personal pronouns: he/him/his
+Preferred personal pronouns: he/him/his :man:

 Some of the things I do: